GRBaset/php-class-helper/README.md

 Because `PHP Class Helper` now supports multiple languages, in the future the name will be changed to simply `Class Helper`.

-For more info about the what can you do in JavaScript and TypeScript, see the ->[CHANGELOG](https://github.com/predragnikolic/php-class-helper/blob/master/CHANGELOG.md)<- file.
+For more info about what can you do in JavaScript and TypeScript, see the [CHANGELOG](https://github.com/predragnikolic/php-class-helper/blob/master/CHANGELOG.md) file.

 ## What does Class Helper do?